The-Ronin-Project/ronin-product-common/product-spring-common/src/main/kotlin/com/projectronin/product/common/client/common-client-docs.md

 used make API requests against other Ronin Kotlin services.

 # Examples
-## Basic example
+## Basic Client Example - Implementation
-Below is a simple example of creation of a PatientClient (which can be used for CRUD operations against the Clinical Data Service)
+Below is a simple example of creation of a PatientClient (which can be used for `Patient` CRUD operations against the Clinical Data Service)
 ```kotlin
 private const val PATIENT_PATH = "api/patient"  // (__1__)
 class PatientClient(        // (__2__)